nirdslab/streaminghub/plugins/README.md

 ### Creating New RPC Modes

-Create a python script `my_custom_rpc.py` and define two new classes which extend the `streaminghub_datamux.rpc.RpcServer` and `streaminghub_datamux.rpc.RpcCodec` base classes, respectively.
+Create a python script `my_custom_rpc.py` and define two new classes which extend the `streaminghub_datamux.rpc.RpcServer` and `streaminghub_datamux.rpc.RpcClient` base classes, respectively.

 ```python
 from streaminghub_datamux.rpc import RpcServer, RpcClient